 where salvage (sanitary) felling is assigned and from which timber supply is planned.
 In case of the absence of the document, then do not source the material.
 6) M - Verification of information on hcvf.ru site and materials of district-level forest management plans (lesokhozyaystvenny reglaments) confirms that forest stands (vydels), where salvage (sanitary) felling is assigned and from which timber supply is planned, are not located within the existing or candidate protected nature areas, special protection forest habitats (OZU), protective forests and areas with HCVs.
-If forest stands (vydels) are located within the existing or candidate protected nature areas, special protection forest habitats (OZU), protective forests and areas with HCVs, then Control Measures 10 and 11 shall also be applied regardless of the outcomes of Control Measures 7 and 8.
-If forest stands (vydels) are not located in such areas and Control Measures 7 and 8 results are also negative, go to Control Measure 12.
+If forest stands (vydels) are located within the existing or candidate protected nature areas, special protection forest habitats (OZU), protective forests and areas with HCVs, then Control Measures 10 and 11 shall be applied.
 7) M - Verification of the share of timber gained from salvage (sanitary) felling confirms that it does not exceed 20% of the total harvesting level of a concession holder for the previous calendar year, if applicable.
-If the share of timber gained from salvage (sanitary) felling exceeds 20% of the total harvesting level of a concession holder for the previous calendar year, then Control Measures 10 and 11 shall also be applied regardless of the outcomes of Control Measures 6 and 8.
-If the share above equals or is less than 20% and Control Measures 6 and 8 results are also negative, go to Control Measure 12.
-8) M - Verification of the material and financial statements (vedomosti material'no-denezhnoy otsenki) confirms that the share of merchantable (commercial) timber on harvest
+If the share of timber gained from salvage (sanitary) felling exceeds 20% of the total harvesting level of a concession holder for the previous calendar year, then Control Measures 10 and 11 shall be applied.
+8) M - Verification of the material and financial statements (vedomosti material'nodenezhnoy otsenki) confirms that the share of merchantable (commercial) timber on harvest areas does not exceed: 20% in case of selection salvage (sanitary) felling; 10% in case of removal of non- merchantable timber. • 40% in case of salvage (sanitary) clearcuts.
+Any share in case of felling down of hazardous trees.

-T 1 000/: / / / /

-20% in case of selection salvage

-(sanitary) felling;

-10% in case of removal of non-

-merchantable timber.

-40% in case of salvage (sanitary)

-clearcuts.

-Any share in case of felling down of

-hazardous trees.

-If the share of merchantable (commercial)

-timber on salvage (sanitary) felling areas

-exceeds the thresholds specified above, then

-Control Measures 10 and 11 shall also be

-applied regardless of the outcomes of Control

-Measures 6 and 7.

-If these values are below or equal the

-thresholds and Control Measures 6 and 7

-results are also negative, go to Control

-Measure 12.

-9) R - Verification of information in media

-confirms the absence of negative publications

-with justified conclusions regarding salvage

-(sanitary) felling made in forest areas, from

-which timber supply is planned.

-If negative publications specified above are

-present, then Control Measures 10 and 11 shall be applied.
-Control Measures 10 and 11

-are not applicable if the negative publications

-are absent or such a measure is not included

-in the organization's DDS.

-10) M - Documentary verification of FPS acts

-confirms the compliance with requirements of

-the Order of Conduction of Forest Pathology

-Surveys and the Form of the Forest Pathology

-Survey Act and Rules and Rules for

-Implementation of Measures to Prevent Pests

-Spreading, including the availability of georeferenced site photos (materialy

-fotofiksatsii).
-When conducting such

-verifications the organization may, for

-example, use Recommendation developed by

-FSC Russia, engage organization's staff

-members, or engage experts.

-If verification specified above does not

-confirm the compliance with the requirements,

-then Control Measure 12 shall also be applied

-regardless of Control Measure 11 outcome.
+timber on salvage (sanitary) felling areas exceeds the thresholds specified above, then Control Measures 10 and 11 shall be applied.
+9) R - Verification of information in media confirms the absence of negative publications with justified conclusions regarding salvage (sanitary) felling made in forest areas, from which timber supply is planned.
+If negative publications specified above are present, then Control Measures 10 and 11 shall be applied.
+NOTE: CM 6, 7, and 8 (and 9 if it is included in the organization's DDS) shall be applied regardless of the result of each of them.
+Control Measures 10, 11 and 12 are not applicable if all conditions below are observed: - forest stands (vydels) are not located in areas specified in CM 6; - the share of timber gained from salvage (sanitary) felling equals or is less than specifed in CM 7; - the share of merchantable (commercial) timber specified in CM 8 are below or equal the corresponding thresholds, and - the negative publications specified in CM 9 are absent or such a measure is not included in the organization's DDS.
+10) M - Documentary verification of FPS acts confirms the compliance with requirements of the Order of Conduction of Forest Pathology Surveys and the Form of the Forest Pathology Survey Act and Rules and Rules for Implementation of Measures to Prevent Pests Spreading, including the availability of georeferenced site photos (materialy fotofiksatsii).
+When conducting such verifications the organization may, for example, use Recommendation developed by FSC Russia, engage organization's staff members, or engage experts.
+If verification specified above does not confirm the compliance with the requirements, then Control Measure 12 shall be applied.
+11) M - Verification using remote sensing data available in open sources confirms that the